Lucette Carpentier BA, MA, MBA

 Most days began with the buzz of the alarm clock; my signal to get up and go downstairs to make the coffee.
 Ten minutes later, a warm cup of coffee in each hand, I would make my way back up the stairs, leaving one cup on the desk in my home office, and the other on her bathroom vanity.

-Back in the bedroom I would open the curtains, then walk over to the bed to kiss her good morning.
+Back in the bedroom I would open the curtains and then walk over to the bed to kiss her good morning.
 She would shower and get dressed and I would drive her to her job on Parliament Hill, a five to ten minute drive depending on the traffic.

 For 35 years, she was one of the fifty or so elite professionals who provide translation and simultaneous interpretation to the House of Commons, the Senate of Canada, Parliamentary and Cabinet Committees and Party Caucuses.